hiero-ledger/hiero-sdk-python/docs/maintainers/hiero_python_sdk_team.md

 The Hiero Python SDK Team is responsible for the development, quality, and long-term maintenance of the Python SDK.
 The team is organized into three roles, each with increasing levels of responsibility and access.

+Github IDs and names are provided as on Github.

 ## Triage Members